 - Disabling giddiness, vertigo and problems with movements preclude driving until there is satisfactory control of symptoms.

-- DVLA needs to know about unexplained blackouts, multiple sclerosis, Parkinson's disease (any freezing or on/off effects), motor neurone disease, recurrent TIAs and cerebrovascular events.
+- The DVLA needs to know about unexplained blackouts, craniotomy, brain tumours, multiple sclerosis or motor neurone disease.

 The DVLA states that:

 Age is no bar to the holding of a licence.
 The DVLA requires confirmation at the age of 70 that no medical disability is present.
 Thereafter a three-year licence is issued subject to satisfactory completion of medical questions on the application form.
 However, as ageing progresses, a driver or his/her relative(s) may be aware that the combination of progressive loss of memory, impairment in concentration and reaction time with possible loss of confidence, suggests consideration be given to ceasing driving.
 Physical frailty is not per se a bar to the holding of a licence.